Enumeration of Elliptic Curves via Elliptic Gromov-Witten Invariants of Four Dimensional Projective Fano Hypersurfaces: Abstract

 \section{Abstract}

-In this note, we propose a conjecture that clarifies the relationship between the number of degree $d$ elliptic curves in complex four-dimensional projective Fano hypersurfaces and their degree $d$ elliptic Gromov-Witten (GW) invariants.
-The elliptic GW invariants are computed using the elliptic virtual structure constants proposed in our previous works.
+In this paper, we propose a conjecture that clarifies the relationship between the number of degree $d$ elliptic curves in complex four-dimensional projective Fano hypersurfaces and their degree $d$ elliptic Gromov-Witten (GW) invariants.
+The elliptic GW invariants are computed using the elliptic virtual structure constants proposed in our previous works\footnote{Keywords; enumerative geometry; gromov-witten invariants; mirror symmetry; elliptic curve; projective Fano hypersurface.
+2020 MATHEMATICS SUBJECT CLASSIFICATION; 14N10, 14N35. }.